 There is a single ROM for the Falcon, which would be a cool name for a phone.
 It's actually the Moto G, and it looks like this ROM should work for all variants.
-The new listing for 'moto_msm8960' appears to be a unified ROM for all Motorola devices that run that particular Qualcomm chipset.
 Read More

 After being the first carrier to deliver KitKat on the Moto X, Verizon is now following up with OTA updates for its own line of exclusive Motorola devices.
 Starting today, DROID MAXX, Mini, and Ultra owners will start to see the latest version of Android arrive on their devices.
 According to a tweet sent out just now, this update will be going out in waves.